 Section 2.
-The Board hereby authorizes the issuance of the Bonds, in one or more series and to carry such designations as the officer executing the same determines is appropriate, in an aggregate principal amount not to exceed \$[NTE Amount].
+The Board hereby authorizes the issuance of the Bonds, in one or more series and to carry such designations as the officer executing the same determines is appropriate, in an aggregate principal amount not to exceed \$40,000,000.
+The Bonds may be issued as current delivery bonds, or as forward delivery direct purchase bonds, as noted in Section 8 below.
+The Bonds may be issued as either taxable or tax-exempt bonds under Section 103 of the Internal Revenue Code of 1986, as amended.
 The proceeds of the Bonds shall be used to refund all or a portion of the Prior Bonds and to pay the costs of issuance of the Bonds.